Can You Just Sprinkle Grass Seed on Lawn?

 LinkedIn

 A lawn full of patchy spots can make your yard look tired.
 Many people search for a fast way to fix it.
-One of the first ideas that comes to mind is grabbing a bag of seed and simply spreading it over the grass.
+One of the first ideas that comes to mind is grabbing a bag of seeds and simply spreading it over the grass.
 But does that really work?

 It sounds easy.
 Just sprinkle, water, and wait.
 But grass doesn’t grow well without the right setup.
 Although this method appears to be quick, it often yields poor results.
 The seeds may not reach the soil.
 They could dry out on top, get washed away by rain, or be picked off by birds.